Alex Rullo: Supercars Championship

 In February 2017, an announcement was made that 16-year-old Rullo was to make his Supercars debut with Lucas Dumbrell Motorsport, the team which he raced with in the Development Series the year prior.

+In doing so, he became the youngest driver in the championship's history.
 Coincidentally, the previous driver to hold the record was Paul Dumbrell, the brother of Lucas, who debuted in 1999.

 It was reported that Alex would run the number No. 62 in which he had raced since his karting days.

 Rullo did not qualify for the new-for-2017 CAMS Superlicense, and was given special dispensation to be reviewed on a race-by-race basis.

+He competed in the majority of the 2017 season and was a part of the Enduro Cup in both 2018 and 2019 for Nissan.

 TCR Australia

 In 2019 he raced in the inaugural TCR Australia Touring Car Series for Kelly Racing in a Holden Astra TCR.